RaptaG/Modlist/README.md

 ### Mod notes

-- 3D Skin Layers is _slightly_ incompatible with EmoteCraft
+- 3D Skin Layers is **incompatible** with some EmoteCraft emotes
 - Blur is **incompatible** with OptiFine Shaders
-- Chat Up **works** on all Minecraft versions
-- The link for Dynamic Surroundings is a fork that provides support for 1.18.2<br />(Official links: **[CurseForge](https://www.curseforge.com/minecraft/mc-mods/dynamic-surroundings-fabric-edition/files) | [Modrinth](https://modrinth.com/mod/dynamicsurroundingsfabric/versions) | [GitHub](https://github.com/OreCruncher/DynamicSurroundingsFabric)**)
+- Using Elytra/Chestplate Swapper can be considered as cheat in some servers and can possibly get you kicked or banned
-- Using the Freelook mod in some servers may get you kicked/banned (eg. Hypixel)
+- Using Perspektive can be considered as cheat in some servers (eg. Hypixel) and can possibly get you kicked or banned
 - Precise Block Placing **is not** a cheat mod, the accurate placement takes places **only** on specific cases.<br />You can't eg. godbridge by just holding down the Right Click button with this mod.
-- The link for Smooth Scrolling Everywhere is a fork that provides support for 1.18.2<br />(Official links: **[CurseForge](https://www.curseforge.com/minecraft/mc-mods/smooth-scrolling-everywhere-fabric/files) | [GitHub](https://github.com/shedaniel/SmoothScrollingEverywhere)**)